 Directions

-1. Prep the Potatoes: Rinse and shred potatoes using a box grater or food processor.
-Soak them in water for 20 minutes to remove excess starch for extra crispiness.
-Drain and dry thoroughly with a clean towel.
+- Prep the Potatoes: Rinse and shred potatoes with a box grater or food processor.
+Soak in water for 20 minutes to remove extra starch, then drain and dry well with a clean towel.

-2. Sauté the Onions: Heat butter or oil in a skillet over medium heat.
-Add the diced onions and cook until they become translucent, about 5 minutes.
+- Sauté the Onions: Heat butter or oil in a skillet over medium heat.
+Add diced onions and cook until theyre see-through, about 5 minutes.

-3. Combine Ingredients: In a large bowl, mix together the shredded potatoes, sautéed onions, and cheese.
-Season with salt and pepper to your liking.
+- Combine Ingredients: In a large bowl, mix shredded potatoes, sautéed onions, and cheese.
+Season with salt and pepper how you like.

-4. Cook the Hashbrowns: Heat the skillet again and pour in the potato mixture.
-Press down firmly to form an even layer.
-Cook for about 5–7 minutes until golden brown, then flip and cook the other side.
+- Cook the Hashbrowns: Heat the skillet again and pour in the potato mix.
+Press down to form a flat layer.
+Cook 5–7 minutes till golden, then flip and do the other side.

-5. Serving Suggestions: Serve hot with optional toppings such as sour cream, chives, or bacon bits for added flavor.
+- Serving Suggestions: Serve hot with optional toppings like sour cream, chives, or bacon bits for extra flavor.

 Advice and Tips